 The maximum amount allowable for administering and managing the Program is 4% of the cumulative amount of capitalization grant awards received.
-When the administrative expense of the Program exceeds 4%, the excess must be paid from sources outside of the Program.
+When the administrative expenses of the Program exceed 4%, the excess must be paid from sources outside of Program grant awards.